This post may contain affiliate links. Read the full disclosure for more information.

 I wanted someone, anyone, to tell me that they understood how I felt.
 I didn’t want to hear that my baby was in a better place and I certainly didn’t want to hear that God does everything for a reason.
 Simply put, I was tired of trying to fill awkward silences, while people struggled with what to say to me.

-So why exactly does no one speak of my baby?
+So why exactly does no one speak of my baby or offer support for miscarriage moms?

 After leaving the hospital, I don’t think I heard the word “miscarriage” for months.
 No one brought it up and I quietly tucked my loss deep down, so I didn’t make others uncomfortable.
 Yet mothers everywhere are suffering in silence, alongside me.
 When a friend announces her pregnancy, I quietly say a prayer that she will never experience the hole in my heart.
 I pray every day for my kids to never know the feeling of a lost baby of their own.
 I flinch every time I fill out paperwork and have to list which surgeries I’ve had because I know they’ll know my “dirty little secret.”